nuvla/nuvla/docs/docs/administrators/swarm-deployment.md

 to a machine that will be convenient for managing your cluster.

 This script uses Docker Machine to deploy a Swarm cluster on the [Exoscale](https://exoscale.ch) cloud.
-This script can be modified to use a different cloud driver or to customize the configuration.
+Customize this script to change the cloud driver or the sizes of machines deployed.

 In your cloned repository, descend into the `swarm` subdirectory and copy `env-example.sh` to `env.sh`.
 Edit this file, changing the values